 - $226.8 billion

 - 4.8% growth

 - FDI Inflow:

-The top income tax rate is 41 percent, and the top corporate tax rate is 12.5 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The total tax burden equals 28 percent of total domestic income.
-Government spending is equal to 48.7 percent of GDP.
-Despite ongoing austerity measures and reduced budget deficits, public debt has grown to over 100 percent of total domestic output.
+The top personal income tax rate is 41 percent, and the top corporate tax rate is 12.5 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The total tax burden equals 28.3 percent of total domestic income.
+Government spending amounts to 40.7 percent of GDP.
+Despite ongoing austerity measures and reduced budget deficits, public debt still equals over 100 percent of total domestic output.

 The efficient regulatory framework supports business formation, and no minimum capital is required to establish a business.
 The labor market remains relatively flexible, and labor costs are moderate.
 In the midst of a robust economic recovery in 2015, the coalition government slowed the pace of post-crisis reforms by (among other actions) postponing an unpopular plan to end a long-standing nationwide subsidy on tap water.

 EU members have a 1 percent average tariff rate.
 Trade agreements are currently being negotiated with countries that include the United States and Japan.
 Foreign and domestic investors are generally treated equally under the law.
 Recapitalization and restructuring have taken place to restore the soundness of the banking sector.
 The state still retains its ownership in banks, but some divestment has occurred.